 The ‘Multi-storefront ‘is the flagship feature of BigCommerce’s enterprise offering.

-It lets you manage multiple online stores — each with its own domain, template, content, currency and more — all from one control panel in your BigCommerce account.
+This lets you manage a very large number of number of online stores — each with its own domain, template, content, currency and more — all from one control panel in your BigCommerce account.

-Multi-storefront stores come with significant order processing capabilities — each store can handle up to 200 orders per minute.
+Multi-storefront stores can display up to 100 product categories in their navigation, and these stores come with significant order processing capabilities — each store can handle up to 200 orders per minute.

-Additionally, if the store templates on offer from BigCommerce don’t suit the design needs of your brand, the Multi-storefront feature lets you use a range of third-party solutions for ‘front-end’ store design — popular web development platforms such as WordPress, Contentful and Next.js can all be connected to your BigCommerce backend on an ‘Enterprise’ plan.
+Additionally, if the store templates on offer from BigCommerce don’t suit the design needs of your brand, the Multi-storefront feature lets you use a range of third-party solutions for designing the ‘front-end’ of your store — popular web development platforms such as WordPress, Contentful and Next.js can all be connected to your BigCommerce backend on an ‘Enterprise’ plan.

 Custom price lists

 Many businesses sell their products to both retail and wholesale customers, with each customer type paying a different price for the same item.

 While the ‘Plus’ and ‘Pro’ plans let you use ‘customer groups’ to offer discounts to different sets of customers, only the ‘Enterprise’ plan gives you a ‘price list’ feature that allows you to provide tailored pricing for these customer groups across your store.